danimtb/dasshio/README.md

 }
 ```

-**Note**: You can use the hostname `homeassistant` to route requests over the Hassio local network between the containers.
-This is the prefered method as it means the requests don't have to leave the machine Hassio is running on.
+**Note**: It is strongly recommended to use the hostname `hassio/homeassistant` to route requests over the Hassio local network between the containers.
+This is the prefered method as it means the requests don't have to leave the machine Hassio is running on (See [Hass.io Addon Communication](https://home-assistant.io/developers/hassio/addon_communication/#home-assistant)).

 **WARNING**: As headers and body sections have to be strings, it is necessary to use backslashes ( *\\* ) before double quotes ( *"* ) to escape them.
 Like this:  *\\"*